qcri-social/AIDR/Roadmap.md

 # Release 2.1: robustness of collector, output, persister, and tagger

 **Original target: end-May.
-Current target: end-July.
+Current target: end-Aug.
 Actual date: TBA**

 The objective of this release is to make the collector, output, persister, and tagger modules more robust.
 This includes introducing a basic level of testing and fixing any bugs found during the testing.